RAS-University/robotic-courses/docs/pid.md

 These two viewpoints are equivalent and complementary.
 The choice between them depends on the tools at hand and on the familiarity of the engineer with time- or frequency-domain reasoning.
 </details>

-### Chapter 3.1.1: Manual tuning
+### Chapter 3.1.1: Empirical tuning

 ![Empirical PID Gain Tuning](https://www.youtube.com/watch?v=uXnDwojRb1g)
 <sub>*This video demonstrates a hands-on procedure for adjusting the three gains step by step, while observing the effect on the system’s response.*</sub>

-When no model is available, or when a quick adjustment is required, manual tuning can be applied.
+When no model is available, or when a quick adjustment is required, empirical tuning can be applied.
 The procedure is conceptually simple.
 One begins with a controller that contains only proportional action, with integral and derivative gains set to zero.
 The proportional gain is then increased gradually until the system responds quickly but remains stable.
 At this stage, some overshoot is usually present.

 Next, integral action is introduced to eliminate steady-state error.
 The integral gain is increased carefully, since excessive integral action can make the response sluggish or even destabilize the system through oscillations.